babbleberry/rpi4-osdev/part10-multicore/README.md

 msr     cntvoff_el2, xzr
 ```

+Our timer is now as we need it.

 Spinning up the cores
 ---------------------
 We go on to check the processor ID as we always have.
 If it's zero then we're on the main core and we jump forward to label `2:`.
 This time, we have to set our stack pointer slightly differently.
 We can't set it below our code, because it's at 0x00000 now!
 Instead, we use the address we defined earlier as `MAIN_STACK` at the top: